-Richard and Kirsten run the Centre and teach many of the classes.
+Richard and Kirsten run the Centre and teach the classes.
 We also have a select group of other fully certificated and experienced Iyengar Yoga teachers who may teach classes when we are teaching overseas.
 From time to time some parts of some classes may be taught by our trainee teachers under Kirsten or Richard’s direct supervision.

 Kirsten Agar Ward

 Kirsten’s professional background is psychology – she gained her honours degree in Experimental Psychology from Oxford University in 1987 followed by a PGCE, a few years as a school teacher and a successful career as a Chartered Educational Psychologist.

 She took up yoga in Adult Education classes after leaving university in 1988 and soon realised that it offered a more complete analysis of the human condition than Western Psychology.
 Since then she has practised Iyengar Yoga continuously and has taught full time since 2000.

 Her initial Iyengar Yoga teacher training was in Manchester, qualifying in 1997.
 She studied for her Junior 1, 2 & 3 and Senior 1, 2 & 3 certificates in London and Bath.

 She travels at least annually to the Ramamani Iyengar Memorial Yoga Institute in Pune, India to study with the Iyengars.
 She is qualified to Senior level 3, is an approved teacher trainer and assessor of teachers for the IY(UK) and is invited to teach all over the UK and internationally.
 She taught the Swedish national convention in 2012 and the Bermuda Yoga Festival in 2016.